 Mindfulness is a movement that focuses on being in the moment.
 It’s used in therapy to help a client stay in the present in their emotions.
 Many experience anxiety or depression when our thoughts are stuck in the past or future instead of the present.
 When we’re focusing on the past or present, we aren’t grounded in what’s happening right now, and the intention of using mindfulness is to stay in the moment so that we can be in the “now” and process our feelings.
 Mindfulness is the ability to remain present and aware of what is happening in our minds, our bodies, and our environments.
 Mindfulness can be learned during meditation, or it can be as simple as intentionally focusing on the current moment that you are living in and not trying to change it.
 Anyone can practice this as a way of being or as a way of life.

 As people, we tend to try to change what we can’t control.
 If a situation is uncomfortable; we want it to change for our benefit.
-But, knowing that there are things that you can’t change things, and accepting that concept is powerful.
+Knowing that there are things that you can’t change and accepting that concept is powerful.
 That’s part of practicing mindfulness.
 When you are mindful, you don’t have to change anything that is going on.
-You slow down your mind, and listen, process, and accept your thoughts for what they are.
+You slow down your mind, listen, process, and accept your thoughts for what they are.
 You don’t analyze them; you acknowledge them.
 Most of the things that we ruminate on aren’t things that we can change instantly.
 When using mindfulness, you eliminate the “how,” “why,” and “what if” and focus on what you’re feeling in that moment.
 Radical acceptance can be grounding and extraordinarily helpful in certain situations; particularly when there’s nothing you can do to change someone else’s behavior.

 Science and Mindfulness